Native Goldenrods: A Beginner’s Guide

 Late-season Canada Goldenrod flowers are crucial for migrating monarch butterflies

 Goldenrod is a super easy to grow native flower with 75 different species to consider.
 No matter where you live in the United States, there is a goldenrod for you.
 Goldenrods are perennials—plant once and they come back year after year.
-Let’s learn more about goldenrods, including how to plant them and what kinds to add to your garden.
+In this article, we’ll share some fuss-free species alongside tips for planting.

 Why is it important to plant native plants like goldenrod?

-2. Native plants save time and money: after the first year of getting established, native plants like goldenrod are happy with rain
+1. Time and money savings.
+After the first year of getting established, native plants like goldenrod are happy with normal rainfall.

 Each Early Goldenrod stem can contain thousands of tiny flowers